 In November 2023, the Company entered into a purchase agreement with Eros Resources Corp. ("Eros") and Bell Mountain Exploration Corp. ("Bell Mountain" and together with Eros, the "Seller"), a wholly-owned subsidiary of Eros, to acquire all of the assets that comprise the Bell Mountain project (the "Project") located in Churchill County, Nevada (the "Transaction").
 Under the purchase agreement, the Company has agreed to issue to either Bell Mountain or Eros, as directed by Eros, 3,000,000 common shares of the Company on the closing date of the Transaction ("Shares") and 1,500,000 common shares of the Company within five business days on the date on which the Company completes any issuance of Shares.
 The Company will also grant to Bell Mountain a net profits interest of 7.5% of the net returns from gold and silver produced or extracted from the Project up to a maximum of US\$2,000,000.
-The closing of the Transaction remains subject to the satisfaction of customary closing conditions for a transaction of such nature, including acceptance by the TSX Venture Exchange.
+This transaction was closed on January 6, 2025.